rhomobile/rhomobile-docs/eb/en/edge/api/NativeTabbar.md

 ## Overview
-<p>The NativeTabbar methods let you use multiple instances of the RhoMobile webview in separate tabs.
-On Android, iOS and WIndows Phone 8 the tabs are true Native Tabbar controls to give your application a native look and feel.</p>
-<p>No more than 4 tabs can be created in the Windows Phone 8 tabbar.
-A tabbar separator doesn&rsquo;t exist in Windows Phone 8.
+The NativeTabbar methods let you use multiple instances of the RhoMobile webview in separate tabs.
+On Android, iOS and WIndows Phone 8 the tabs are true Native Tabbar controls to give your application a native look and feel.No more than 4 tabs can be created in the Windows Phone 8 tabbar.
+A tabbar separator doesn't exist in Windows Phone 8.
 On Windows Mobile/CE there are no visible tabs.
-At one time only Toolbar or Tabbar can present in application &ndash; Toolbar and Tabbar can not be used both in one time.</p>
+At one time only Toolbar or Tabbar can present in application - Toolbar and Tabbar can not be used both in one time.

-<h2>Enabling the API</h2>
+## Enabling the API

-<p>This API is part of the <code>coreapi</code> extension that is included automatically.</p>
+This API is part of the `coreapi` extension that is included automatically.

-<pre><code>:::ruby
+    :::ruby
     extensions: ["coreapi"]
-</code></pre>

-<h2>JavaScript Usage</h2>
+## JavaScript Usage

-<p>Be sure to review the <a href="/guide/api_js">JavaScript API Usage</a> guide for important information about using this API in JavaScript.</p>
+Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript.

-<h2>Ruby Usage</h2>
+## Ruby Usage

-<p>Be sure to review the <a href="/guide/api_ruby">Ruby API Usage</a> guide for important information about using this API in Ruby.</p>
+Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby.

 ##Methods